 Design: The Package B DB Contractor, HPCC, submitted the Design Management Plan and other required management plans in September 2014; MWAA "Accepted-as-Noted" the Design Management Plan and other required management plans.
 At the May 6, 2015 update meeting, MWAA reported that the HPCC 60% design submittal had been reviewed and was not accepted.
 A major issue is HPCC's desire to use shallow pit lifts for the rail car shop hoists rather than the deep pit hoist configuration specified in the Project Technical Requirements.
 MWAA has directed HPCC to proceed with the deep pit configuration.
 The revised pit design is to be included in the 90% design submittal which is anticipated to be submitted in February 2016.
 In addition, WMATA does not believe that the sprinkler protection proposed for the Transportation/Police Building conforms to applicable code requirements.
 MWAA directed HPCC to fully sprinkler the building.
 The 90% Design submittal was submitted on February 9, 2016 and was returned to HPCC on March 16, 2016 with 2,246 comments.
 MWAA issued a Directive Letter to HPCC on March 25, 2016 associated with WMATA's request for mimic board requirements.
 The Contractor's initial conceptual design for the scaled down traction power sectionalization in the Yard was submitted in April and reviewed by MWAA and WMATA.
 The conceptual design was resolved and HP submitted the cost estimate for the sectionalization in June 2016.
 MWAA is preparing their position for negotiation.
+The design of Package B is estimated to be 97%.
+The 100% design has been submitted and reviewed.
+The comments were submitted to HPCC on September 2, 2016 and comment resolution meetings are scheduled for September 2016.
+The Directive Letters covering yard lighting and traction power sectionalization have not yet been incorporated in the design.

-Construction: Construction activities are fourteen percent complete.
-During July 2016, HPCC continued with earthwork operations.
+Construction: Construction activities are between fourteen and fifteen percent complete.
+During August 2016, HPCC continued with earthwork operations.
 Cut and fill operations continue with the importation of material from outside sources.
-The blasted rock continues to be crushed, screened and used as backfill.
-The hoist pits of the S&I Building (SIB) have been placed.
+The blasted rock continues to be excavated, crushed, screened and used as backfill.
+The hoist pit slabs of the S&I Building (SIB) have been placed and the contractor has begun placing reinforcement and concrete formwork.
 The SIB basement was placed in July and work continues with reinforcement placement and wall forming.
 HPCC continues concrete work on the Austin Sand Filters and the placement of slab and walls.